The substance that makes up your business

 Brand guidelines are essential to ensuring your company mission and your values are reflected in the way your brand is designed.
 Replicating that over channels can be difficult, but well worth the pay off, when done correctly.

 However, the way Nike has delivered its brand to audiences is what we should really be applauding.
-The company has embraced controversy, lending a voice to women in sports and the black lives matter movement, campaigns which have divided opinion but ultimately placed Nike in the public eye and increased online sales by 31%, in the case of Colin Kaepernick’s “Stand for Something” campaign with the company.
+The company has embraced controversy and acted as a voice for women in sports and the Black Lives Matter movement.
+These campaigns divided opinion but ultimately placed Nike in the public eye and increased online sales by 31%, in the case of Colin Kaepernick’s “Stand for Something” campaign.

 Well, it’s easy.